jplsek/Basic-CMS-Project/README.md

 2. MYSQL must be installed.

-3. The docroot must be owned by the websever user!
+3. The docroot must be owned by the webserver user!

 4. Put the "cms" folder into the docroot (or everything).